gspletzer/bounce_gs/README.md

 - Navigate into the directory with
   - `cd bounce_gs`

-To start your Phoenix server:
+First time running:

-- Run `mix setup` to install and setup dependencies
+- `mix setup` to install and setup dependencies

+To test in browser:

 - Start Phoenix endpoint with `mix phx.server`

-To test in browser:

 - Visit [`localhost:4000`](http://localhost:4000)
 - Things to try:
   - `Add` and `subtract` bags from the cart